DecarbNexus/useeio_ghg_sources_disaggregation/README.md

    python scripts/extract_meta_from_EPA_GHGI.py --extract-categories
    ```

-Artifacts will be saved under `outputs/industry/` and can be committed to the repo so non-technical users can download them directly.
+Artifacts will be saved under the local `outputs/` folder.
+For distribution, data files are packaged and published as GitHub Releases rather than committed to the repository.

 **Note:** Sector F01000 (used goods) is automatically excluded from all outputs as it does not produce emissions.